Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 <ng-content select="[foo]"></ng-content>
 ```

 There it will project all the elements with the `foo` class into the first `ng-content` and the elements with the `foo` directive.
-That gives much, much more flexibility versus `ng-transclude`.
+That gives much much flexibility versus `ng-transclude`.
 No more dummy directives to create extra transclusion points!

 ## Coding the accordion template